bitcoin-dot-org/developer.bitcoin.org/devguide/transactions.rst

 An input uses a transaction identifier (txid) and an :term:`output index` number (often called “vout” for output vector) to identify a particular output to be spent.
 It also has a signature script which allows it to provide data parameters that satisfy the conditionals in the pubkey script.
 (The sequence number and locktime are related and will be covered together in a later subsection.)

 The figures below help illustrate how these features are used by showing the workflow Alice uses to send Bob a transaction and which Bob later uses to spend that transaction.
-Both Alice and Bob will use the most common form of the standard Pay-To-Public-Key-Hash (P2PKH) transaction type. :term:`P2PKH <P2PKH address>` lets Alice spend satoshis to a typical Bitcoin address, and then lets Bob further spend those satoshis using a simple cryptographic :ref:`key pair <term-key-pair>`.
+Both Alice and Bob will use the most common form of the standard Pay-To-Public-Key-Hash (P2PKH) transaction type. :term:`P2PKH <P2PKH address>` lets Alice spend satoshis to a typical Bitcoin address, and then lets Bob further spend those satoshis using a simple cryptographic :term:`key pair`.

 .. figure:: /img/dev/en-creating-p2pkh-output.svg
    :alt: Creating A P2PKH Public Key Hash To Receive Payment